Verstappen fastest as Albon surprises in opening practice - Speedcafe.com

 The rear wheels reached the gravel with the Dutchman lucky not to bog the car just 12 minutes into the session.

-Verstappen was the early pace-setter, despite running on hard tyres, topping the opening minutes from Lance Stroll and the two Ferraris after 15 minutes.
+Despite running on hard tyres, Verstappen was the early pace-setter topping the opening minutes from Lance Stroll and the two Ferraris after 15 minutes.

 That was despite describing conditions “like driving on ice,” with specific complaints of traction out of slow corners.